yannickjemmely/Mida/README.md

 ```

 #### Playground
-Playground is a local broker created by Mida for paper trading.
+Playground is a local broker created by Mida for paper trading and backtesting.
 ```javascript
 const { MidaBroker } = require("@reiryoku/mida");